Here you can meet Bruce, learn about our company, take a shop tour, and read about some of our friends in the industry.

 Dear Aircraft Cover Customers:

-Our company is now proudly in it's 37th year, and we're busier than we've ever been before.
+Our company has moved to a beautiful facility in my hometown of Morgan Hill and we are busier than ever before.
 Come on in, take the virtual tour, meet some of the team, and see what makes our little factory hum.
-We hope you like what you see as much as we do.
+Our doors are always open and we hope you like what you see as much as we do.

 Bruce Perch, President

 My background is in manufacturing and flying.
 A long time ago my dad Irv manufactured travel trailers, and he used a series of company planes to get around to his plants, dealers and customers.
 My mom Jan learned to fly at that time, and eventually bought a brand new Cessna 182 in 1968.
-That's the same plane I fly today.
 Later Dad collected antique airplanes, and that's about the time I decided to learn how to fly.
 I was 18, had a brand new pilot's license, and began building time in a number of antique and homebuilt airplanes.

 I started my business in late 1979, in a garage in Palo Alto, California.
 I was 26.
 At first I worked alone, developing patterns and making covers for the thousands of small planes at San Francisco Bay Area airports.
 My little company was busy all the time, so it soon outgrew the garage.
 Then it outgrew the 2nd floor walkup.
 Then it outgrew the five classrooms in the converted elementary school.
-After growing some more we ended up here: We now own a lovely and well cared for commercial building right in the heart of Silicon Valley.
+After growing some more we ended up in Morgan Hill, California in a brand new building that we customized just for our production.

 I would say that my company has matured nicely, and is operating in the prime of its life.
 We work in several teams led by highly experienced individuals.
 Together we are always striving to improve our processes and products.
 Believe it or not, we're constantly talking about you: The Customer.